 Sooner or later, it’s going to happen: you will see some random couple in public, walking along, holding hands, just being happy together…and then bam! out of nowhere, you will feel more anger and hatred and jealousy than you ever thought was possible against total strangers.
+It’s a common struggle during a long distance relationship.

 The rational part of your brain is thinking, “I should be happy for those people.
 They haven’t done anything to me.”
 But the emotional side of your brain, is screaming, “how dare they be so happy when I am all alone?
 It’s not fair!”
 And of course you know this is ridiculous, but you have already started crying, and now it is really hard to stop…